Surfshark Review: Quick Expert Summary

 Surfshark has strong security, fast speeds across most servers, and supports unlimited connections, which makes it good for large households.
 Its apps are also beginner-friendly and available for most platforms.

-In addition, Surfshark can access popular streaming sites, such as Netflix, HBO Max, BBC iPlayer, and Amazon Prime.
-It also allows P2P traffic on all 3,200+ of its servers, which are located in 100+ countries.
+In addition, Surfshark works with popular streaming sites, such as Netflix, Max, BBC iPlayer, and Amazon Prime.
+It also allows P2P traffic on all 3,200+ of its servers, which are located in 100 countries.

 On top of essential security features, the provider also comes with extras.
 It has Bypasser (its split-tunneling tool), CleanWeb, which is a VPN ad blocker, and IP Rotator, which changes your VPN IP addresses without dropping your connection.
 Also, it has Multihop servers that send your data through 2 VPN servers, and a built-in speed test.

 But Surfshark isn’t perfect.
-For starters, it doesn’t work with Disney+, its speeds are slow on very distant servers, CleanWeb doesn’t block pop-up ads, and the built-in speed test is inaccurate.
-Also, it lacks WebRTC and IPv6 leak protection, and it can’t guarantee that its service works in restrictive regions.
+For starters, its speeds are slow on very distant servers, CleanWeb doesn’t block pop-up ads, and the built-in speed test is inaccurate.
+Also, it lacks WebRTC and IPv6 leak protection, and it doesn’t always work in restrictive regions.

 Surfshark offers multiple pricing plans, including a very cheap long-term plan, and it backs each purchase with a 30-day money-back guarantee.